-The Southern Pacific Railroad pushed the line down the San Joaquin Valley in 1874 and began building over the Tehachapi Mountains in 1875.
-Tunnels were the biggest holdup for construction.
-The longest of the 18 tunnels on the stretch between Bakersfield and Tehachapi was 1,156 feet and wasn't completed until March 1876.
+The breif history described here primarilly focuses on the line between Mojave and Saugus.
+Southern Pacific Railroad pushed the line down the San Joaquin Valley in 1874 and began building over the Tehachapi Mountains in 1875.
 At the same time crews were building northward from Los Angeles.
 The longest tunnel was 6,966 feet and it wasn't opened until July 1876.
 The two lines met at Lang in Soledad Canyon in September 1876.
 The SP then had a line connecting central California with Los Angeles.

 After 1946, the railroad began changing the signal system from semaphore

 signals to searchlight signals.
 The SP installed a US&S interlocking panel in

 the Mojave depot to control four signals and nine power switches at East Mojave

 in 1956.
 Prior to 1958 the train order station at Palmdale was shut down.
 Around

 1959 the sidings at Gloster and Rosamond plus the wye at Vincent were removed.

 The sidings at Ansel, Oban and Denis were lengthened to 171 cars and the train